 SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOL (CHILD ON CHILD ABUSE)

-This framework has been adapted to fit the age and developmental stage and understanding of the pupil group at Herne Junior School.
-Additional areas for consideration can be found in KCSiE chapter 5 and annex c.
+This framework has been adapted to fit the age and developmental stage and understanding of our pupil group.
+Additional areas for consideration can be found in KCSiE Part 5.